Safety and Tolerability

-Discontinuation rates due to adverse events were <5% across short- and long-term clinical studies1
+Discontinuation rates due to adverse reactions were <5% across short- and long-term clinical studies1

-*At any dose and greater rate than patients receiving placebo nasal spray.
+*At any dose and at a greater rate than patients treated with placebo nasal spray and an oral antidepressant.

 Sedation was reported in 2 ways in the clinical studies: through adverse event reports, and by using the Modified Observer's Assessment of Alertness/Sedation Scale (MOAA/s).